NitemareReal/js-alert/README.md

 #### Changes in this fork: ####

 #### v1.0.6 ####
-* Added function "clickOutsideDismiss" to change clicking outside behavior
+* Added function "setClickOutsideDismiss" to change clicking outside behavior

 #### v1.0.5 ####
 * Clicking outside the dialog doesn't dismiss the dialog